NDLANO/frontend-packages/packages/eslint-config-ndla/README.md

 ### Configs

-Edit your `.eslintrc` and extend the config.
+Edit your `.eslintrc` file and extend the config.

 Example: